-AS MANY as three-quarters of Slovaks connect to the internet regularly (61 percent every day), and 50 percent say that they can't imagine their lives without the internet any more, according to a recent Google survey cited by the TASR newswire.
+AS MANY as three-quarters of Slovaks connect to the internet regularly (61 percent every day), and 50 percent say that they cannot imagine their lives without the internet, the TASR newswire reported, quoting a recent Google survey.

 Slovaks access the internet most frequently at home – 98 percent, and via computers – 97 percent.
 They most often look for information (87 percent), communicate with their families and friends (79 percent), use internet-banking (73 percent), read the news (68 percent) and watch videos on YouTube (62 percent).